lexchou-aspose/Aspose.3D-Products/3d/net/point-cloud/obj/_index.md

     {{< blocks/products/pf/agp/about-file-section >}}

+            {{< blocks/products/pf/agp/democard icon="fa-cogs" text=" No need to download or setup anything" >}}
+            {{< blocks/products/pf/agp/democard icon="fa-edit" text=" No need to write or compile code" >}}
+            {{< blocks/products/pf/agp/democard icon="fa-file-text" text=" Just upload OBJ file and hit the \"Generate\" button" >}}
+            {{< blocks/products/pf/agp/democard icon="fa-download" text=" Download OBJ file from the link, if required" >}}

+        {{< blocks/products/pf/agp/about-file-text fileFormat="OBJ" readMoreLink="https://docs.fileformat.com/3d/obj/" >}}
+OBJ files are used by Wavefront's Advanced Visualizer application to define and store the geometric objects.
+Backward and forward transmission of geometric data is made possible through OBJ files.
+Both polygonal geometry like points, lines, texture vertices, faces and free-form geometry (curves and surfaces) are supported by OBJ format.
+This format does not support animation or information related to light and position of scenes.

+        {{< /blocks/products/pf/agp/about-file-text >}}

+    {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->

 {{< blocks/products/pf/agp/other-supported-section title="Other Supported App to Generate Point Cloud to Formats" subTitle="Using C#, One can also generate point cloud to many other file formats including." >}}